Monday, July 28, 2025

 Green Book, 1940.
 Courtesy of New York Public Library

 Later editions of the Green Book featured the Elmira landmark Greet Pastures, located at 670 Dickinson Street.
 The book listed it as a tourist home, but it was so much more.
 Opened in 1932 by Beatrice Johnson, her husband Richard, and her brother Edward Hodges, Green Pastures was a restaurant, bar, and night club which happened to offer lodgings, especially to the traveling musicians who played there.
 Green Pastures was a happening place.
 As the only Black-owned night club in the Twin Tiers, it was considered an important stop of the Chitlin' Circuit and hosted jazz and blues bands from all over the country.
-Green Pasture’s kitchen was known for its soul food, especially their friend chicken, ribs, biscuits, and collard greens.
+Green Pasture’s kitchen was known for its soul food, especially their fried chicken, ribs, biscuits, and collard greens.
 In 1972, the original building was demolished and the club moved to a new location at 723 Madison Avenue.
 It closed in 2011.

 Green Book, 1955.
 Courtesy of the New York Public Library